MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Conclusion

 \begin{ack} This work was supported by an NVIDIA research gift.
 We thank the Max Planck ETH Center for Learning Systems (CLS) for supporting SP and the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting MN.
 ZY is supported by BMWi in the project KI Delta Learning (project number 19A19013O).
 AG is supported by the ERC Starting Grant LEGO-3D (850533) and DFG EXC number 2064/1 - project number 390727645.
 TS is supported by the EU Horizon 2020 project RICAIP (grant agreeement No.857306), and the European Regional Development Fund under project IMPACT (No. CZ.02.1.01/0.0/0.0/15$\_$003/0000468).
-We also thank the authors of Manhattan-SDF for sharing baseline results on ScanNet. \end{ack}
+We thank the authors of Manhattan-SDF and NeuRIS for sharing results on ScanNet.
+We also thank Christian Reiser and Zijian Dong for proofreading.